Approximate Inference for Constructing Astronomical Catalogs from Images: Statistical model

 \FloatBarrier

 \FloatBarrier

-The latent random two-vector $u_s$ denotes the direction of light source $s$ in the units of the World Coordinate System \citep{greisen2002representations}.
+The latent random two-vector $u_s$ denotes the direction of light source $s$ in the units of J2000.0 equatorial coordinates, a latitude and longitude system relative to the Earth's equator.
 Figure~\ref{sdss_coverage} illustrates this system of coordinates.
 The first coordinate is longitude and the second coordinate is latitude.
 Both are measured in degrees.

 A priori, $u_s$ is uniformly distributed over the sphere.
 Treating light sources as uniformly distributed is a simplification---some regions of the sky are known a priori to have more light sources than others, e.g., the galactic plane.
 This is known as directional dependence.
 Additionally, it is a simplification to model light sources as positioned independently of each other; gravity causes some clustering among light sources.